 For fully-automated machines, products are delivered via a conveyor.
 There are four types of conveyors.
-They include roller, belt, chain, and walking beam.
-Roller and belts work best when there are no pallets involved.
+They include a roller, belt, chain, and walking beam.
+Rollers and belts work best when there are no pallets involved.
 Chains work well with pallets.
 Use walking beams for moving heavy-duty, durable products.

 After the conveyor, the products go to the stretch wrapping machine.
 It is also called the stretch hooding machine.
 This is a common way to contain the load.
 This machine also has semi- and fully-automatic models.
 Semi-automatic ones have turntables.
 An operator needs to tie the film before wrapping.
 They also must cut the film after wrapping ends.
 Fully-automatic ones attach and cut the film without any help.

 Stretch hooding is similar to stretch wrapping.
 Stretch hooding uses a hood or bag over the load.
 After being placed, the hood or bag contracts back to its original size.
 Both choices need heat to shrink the plastic.
 Workers can apply heat directly with heat guns.
 They can also move the load by conveyor through a heat tunnel.
 Either way, the wrap gives the load protection from all sides.
 This is key if you plan to store it outside.